-In response to the coronavirus outbreak, which initially put as many as 30 million Americans out of work, FCC officials launched the Keep Americans Connected Pledge in mid-March.
+In response to the coronavirus outbreak, which initially put as many as 30 million Americans out of work, FCC officials launched the Keep Americans Connected Pledge in March 2020.
 The initiative has since helped maintain a line of communication and information for Americans everywhere.

 As the COVID-19 pandemic continued to disrupt the lives of every American throughout the summer months, the FCC extended the Keep Americans Connected Pledge,